espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

     Note
     ^^^^^

-    -  This command only supports the client role when updating its connection parameters.
+    -  This command supports client or server roles  when updating its connection parameters.
 Of course, the connection has to be established first.

     Example
     ^^^^^^^^